Driveway Sealcoating Cost in Prineville: What to Know Before You Budget in 2026

 ROI: Sealcoating in Prineville's Climate

-Five applications over 15 years cost roughly $850 to $1,450 total.
+Five applications over 15 years cost roughly $850 to $1,450 total based on industry averages.
 The math is clear: maintenance beats replacement every time.
+Actual costs will depend on your driveway's specific condition and the scope of work required at each application.

 Money-Saving Tips for Prineville Homeowners